-NOTE Various factors, such as device technology, device family, and electrical function, must be considered in selecting the parameters that most significantly affect power dissipation, and therefore should be selected for reduction.
-As examples, the relationship between power dissipation and effective operating frequency is essentially linear for CMOS devices; and changing the device operating voltage may reduce dissipated power.
+NOTE Various factors, such as device technology, device family, and electrical function, are considered in selecting the parameters that most significantly affect power dissipation, and therefore are selected for reduction.
+As an example, the relationship between power dissipation and effective operating frequency is essentially linear for CMOS devices, and changing the device operating voltage can reduce dissipated power.
 Other possibilities include reducing the output current, reducing the fan-out, or altering the duty cycle of the device.
-It may be necessary to reduce more than one parameter to obtain the desired reduction in dissipated power.

-B.3.4 Determine the dissipated power vs. ambient temperature relationship
+B.3.4 Determine the dissipated power versus ambient temperature relationship